ROCm/MIVisionX/README.md

 # MIVisionX

 MIVisionX toolkit is a comprehensive computer vision and machine intelligence libraries, utilities and applications bundled into a single toolkit.
+AMD MIVisionX delivers highly optimized open source implementation of the Khronos OpenVX™ and OpenVX™ Extensions along with Convolution Neural Net Model Compiler & Optimizer supporting ONNX, and Khronos NNEF™ exchange formats.
+The toolkit allows for rapid prototyping and deployment of optimized workloads on a wide range of computer hardware, including small embedded x86 CPUs, APUs, discrete GPUs, and heterogeneous servers.

 * [AMD OpenVX](#amd-openvx)
 * [AMD OpenVX Extensions](#amd-openvx-extensions)